mobiaqua/igep-x-loader/ISEE_README.txt

 5 Build procedure
 =================

-5.1 Build with Ubuntu Cross Compiler gcc 4.5.1
+5.1 Build with Ubuntu Cross Compiler gcc 4.5.1 or 4.5.3

 * This is tested with Ubuntu 10.10